vlang/v/examples/vweb/static_website/README.md

 # Host the vlang website

-Here is an example on how to use the vweb server's static capabiliiies to host a static website from the `dist/` folder.
-Just run the server, it will be available at http://localhost:8080:
+Here is an example on how to use the vweb server's static capabilities, to host a static website from the `dist/` folder.
+Just run the server, it will be available at http://localhost:8080/ :

 ```bash
 v run server.v